 Randy purchased the Mine in 2000 from Mr. Musick, whom passed away several years ago.
 Randy retired from work at United Power, and is focusing on his true passion in life jewelry.
 There has been no Villa Grove Turquoise on the market for 25 over years.
 The past two summers Randy has began mining the turquoise for his jewelry, and will be venturing to the mine this summer with the necessary equipment to mine the high- grade vein

-Piece Unique Glass’ Paul Lockwood and Steve Quintero demonstrate the process of creating a Vase
+Paul Lockwood demonstration- the process of creating a Vase

 David Caricato- Earth Dancers

 Very early in his career the artist was a wood block printmaker.
 Caricato’s work went through many phases since then and now has come back to wood.
 This time he carves wood as sculpture.
 With the carving, the artist introduces his painting skills into the sculpture.
 Visitors to the gallery often mistake his carved and painted objects as being assemblages of real objects and dismiss the work as installation art.
 When the sculptures are explained as trompe l’oeil, the viewer tends to become fascinated and spends much time closely examining each work of art.
 They are worth examining and have many thought provoking features.